Jump to Heading

 followed by a Unit Test, each one worth 100 points

-Note: Post-test and each unit test have only one opportunity for the make-up test.
+Note: Post test and each unit test have only one opportunity of make-up test.

-- Practical Evaluations: at the end of lesson 32 the participants will be evaluated on all learned practical skills.
+- Practical Evaluations: at the end of lesson 32 the participants will be evaluated in the all learned practical skills.

 Course Post-Test: It will have 100 marks and must be passed with a score of 60% in order to complete the course.